Lawrence Rosario Abavana: Member of council of State

 He was appointed a member of Council of state in the third republic by Hilla Limann which lasted from 1979 to 1981, until Hilla Limann was deposed in a coup by Jerry John Rawlings on 31 December 1981.

 Personal life

-His hobbies included Tennis.
-He was a Roman Catholic and he served as the president of the Retired Catholic Workers Association from 1992 until his death.
+Abavana was a Roman Catholic and he served as the president of the Retired Catholic Workers Association from 1992 until his death.

 Death

-He died at the age of 84 on 29 May 2004.
+Abavana died at the age of 84 on 29 May 2004.
 He was given a state burial in his hometown in Navrongo, Upper East Region on 3 July 2004.

 Memorials and legacy

 Streets, roads, crescents and junctions have been named in honour of him, most popular amongst them are ones within the Accra Metropolitan specifically in Kotobabi and Maamobi.
 There are schools within Accra and Northern which have structures named in honour of him, most notable amongst them is the Abavana Cluster of Schools, a basic school in Kotobabi within the Accra Metropolitan area.